awsdocs/amazon-athena-user-guide/doc_source/data-sources-glue.md

    For more information, see [Populating the AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html)\.

+**Note**
+Athena does not recognize [exclude patterns](https://docs.aws.amazon.com/glue/latest/dg/define-crawler.html#crawler-data-stores-exclude) that you specify for an AWS Glue crawler\.
+For example, if you have an Amazon S3 bucket that contains both `.csv` and `.json` files and you exclude the `.json` files from the crawler, Athena queries both groups of files\.
+To avoid this, place the files that you want to exclude in a different location\.

 ## Adding a Schema Table Manually<a name="data-sources-glue-manual-table"></a>

 The following procedure shows you how to use the Athena console to add a table manually\.